starlake-ai/starlake/docs/user/complete.rst

 Once copied to the pending folder, a request for ingestion (see step below) is submitted to the Job Manager.

 .. note::
-   By the default the ``simple`` job manager is invoked.
+   By default the ``simple`` job manager is invoked.
 This simple manager used for debugging & testing purpose would launch the ingestion step inside the current process.
    In production, you would configure a job manager running on your cluster.
    Comet comes with the ``airflow`` job manager and sample DAGs required to run all three steps.